philipgold/notes/aws/security-identity-services/identity-and-access-management-iam.md

     - AWS uses values from the *request context* to check for policies that apply to the request.
 It then uses the policies to determine whether to allow or deny the request.

-    - Policies types can be categorized as
+    - Policies types can be categorized as permissions policies or permissions boundaries.

-      permissions policies

-       or

-      permissions boundaries

-      .

       - *Permissions policies* define the permissions for the object to which they’re attached.
 These include identity-based policies, resource-based policies, and ACLs.
 - *Permissions boundary* is an advanced feature that allows you to use policies to limit the maximum permissions that a principal can have.

 - To provide your users with permissions to access the AWS resources in their own account, you need **identity-based policies**.

 - **Resource-based policies** are for granting cross-account access.

 - Evaluation logic rules for policies:

       - By default, **all requests are denied**.
   - An *explicit allow* in a permissions policy overrides this default.
       - A *permissions boundary* overrides the allow.
 If there is a permissions boundary that applies, that boundary must allow the request.
 Otherwise, it is implicitly denied.
   - An explicit deny in any policy overrides any allows.

 - #### **Actions or Operations**

   - Operations are defined by a service, and include things that you can do to a resource, such as viewing, creating, editing, and deleting that resource.

   - #### **Resource**

     - An object that exists within a service.
 The service defines a set of actions that can be performed on each resource.

 - ### **Users**